 Seminar will review and develop skills in research methodologies, techniques, data interpretation, and evaluation of reading research as well as its classroom applications.
 600 - Ethical Issues in School and Society: Past, Present, and Future, 3 Cr.
 Students in this course are charged with examining the role of an educator as a moral steward.
 Students will be asked to think about the individual role that they assume in achieving and maintaining a more democratic and ethical society through education.
 Investigations into controversial ethical issues and dilemmas prepare educators to critically think through potential situations that may arise with students, parents, administrators, and peers.
 Students will look at the overview of the systemic nature of education and schooling, with emphasis on the role of the teacher.
 Students will be introduced to the concept of learning in community, and the concept of nurturing and care for the system of education.
 The lens of the Viterbo values will be utilized and applied to teachers' roles in the educational system.
 These values are contemplation, hospitality, integrity, stewardship, and service.
 Using these values as a lens, students will review and take a stand on critical issues facing education at the present time.

-601 - Educational Research I, 3 Cr.

-This course provides an overview of educational research theory and practice.
-Teachers will design an approved research project on an approved educational topic.
-Restricted to students admitted to the Master of Arts in Education program.
-Prerequisite: nine credits.

-602 - Educational Research II, 3 Cr.

-Teachers develop and implement a research project under the direction of their research advisor.
-The project will be presented during EDUC 604.
+601 - Action Research in Education - Introductory, 3 Cr.
+Action research allows teachers to use data driven decision making for professional development and 21st century student learning.
+The course examines action research in teacher practice, and charges students to use reflection and self-assessment to determine a researchable problem.
+The course is designed to enable participants to design an action research study, to understand the fundamental principles of action research, and to locate the significance of the approach in everyday practice and educational policy.
+The course will engage the participants in systematic, reflective qualitative inquiry into their own practice.
+Restricted to students in the Master of Arts in Education program.
+602 - Action Research in Education - Intermediate, 3 Cr.
+This course is the second in the educational action research sequence that requires students to implement the action research study that was proposed in EDUC 601.
+Students will put into place the proposed 'action,' collect and analyze data, and complete the final three chapters of the action research paper.
+The format of EDUC 602 is a blended format, with students completing much of the work independently outside of class, with two days of scheduled, required class meetings (a total of 15 face-to-face contact hours.)
 Prerequisite: 601.
 603 - Mission of Teaching, 3 Cr.

 The spirituality of education and teaching as a vocation and mission is explored which leads teachers to imagine God's presence influencing their daily work.
 This course seeks to integrate the teacher's philosophy of education and the quality of personal life.
 604 - Proseminar, 3 Cr.